airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 contains unmapped memory.
 With the stack, however, Linux will automatically map in memory that is accessed from stack pushes.

-Let\'s explain all this complex concepts using the Linux tools and dynamic practices.
+Let\'s explain these complex concepts using the Linux tools and dynamic practices.
 The progam `009-01-memory-layout.s` helps with
 this: